Gipeon12/SimCA-SLAM/README.md

     colcon build --symlink-install --packages-select simca_interface --allow-overriding simca_interface

-## Simulation-based Collaborative Active SLAM workspace

-Simulated Collaborative Active SLAM => SimCA-SLAM (simca_slam)

-### Workspace composition:
+## Workspace composition:

 Parent folder: /SimCA-SLAM

+    /arenas
-/arenas                     Folder where are saved the newly generated arenas (2D environment for the simulation). generate_arena2d.py         Generates a new random arena for the simulation.
+Folder where are saved the newly generated arenas (2D environment for the simulation).

+    generate_arena2d.py
+Generates a new random arena for the simulation.
 Uses Perlin noise for the obstacle distribution.

+    cohort_config.csv
-cohort_config.csv           Configuration file that defines every parameters for each robot in the cohort. livesim_assets.py           Defines all objects featured during simulation time. start_livesim.py            Loads parameters, initializes and launches the simulated environment.
+Configuration file that defines every parameters for each robot in the cohort.

+    livesim_assets.py
+Defines all objects featured during simulation time.

+    start_livesim.py
+Loads parameters, initializes and launches the simulated environment.

+    rviz_config.rviz
+RViz startup configuration file.

+    slam_params.yaml
-rviz_config.rviz            RViz startup configuration file. slam_params.yaml            Parameters that will be used by SLAM Toolbox for each SLAM process. launch_slam.py              Launches all individual SLAM instances in parallel.
+Parameters that will be used by SLAM Toolbox for each SLAM process.

+    launch_slam.py
+Launches all individual SLAM instances in parallel.

+    launch_cmon.py
-launch_cmon.py              Launches the centralized monitoring system on top of the SLAM processes.
+Launches the centralized monitoring system on top of the SLAM processes.

+    /sim_results
+Folder where are saved the mapping results.

+    save_mapping.py
-/sim_results                Folder where are saved the mapping results. save_mapping.py             Saves all generated maps at the end of the SLAM processes.
+Saves all generated maps at the end of the SLAM processes.

+    /simca_interface
-/simca_interface            Must be built as an external package (in the ROS2 workspace) to hold the 'ObservationSet' and 'ControlSet' messages.
+Must be built as an external package (in the ROS2 workspace) to hold the 'ObservationSet' and 'ControlSet' messages.

+    /slam_toolbox_launch
-/slam\_toolbox\_launch      The file it contains must be copied to the ‘launch’ folder of the slam_toolbox package (built from source).
+The file it contains must be copied to the ‘launch’ folder of the slam_toolbox package (built from source).

 ### Protocol to launch a simulation: